 Today’s post supplied by Natural Heritage Education Specialist Dave Sproule.

-Forty-three years ago, the huge freighter Edmund Fitzgerald was wrecked on Lake Superior.
+Forty-four years ago, the huge freighter Edmund Fitzgerald was wrecked on Lake Superior.

 This is the story.

 Life on Lake Superior

 As the saying goes, Lake Superior is a “weathermaker.”
 It is the resting place for many ships, boats, canoes and their crews.
 Thousands of vessels have come to an untimely end on this inland sea.